 Service and Care Coordination

-- Updated the HHS website to include an overview of service and care coordination for members within managed care programs.
+- Updated the HHS Long-term Care Provider Web-based Training webpage to include an overview of service and care coordination for members within managed care programs.

-- Reviewed all managed care contracts and manuals across programs for potential revisions to be in the next contract update.
+- Reviewed all managed care contract and manuals across programs for potential revisions to be in the next contract update.

 Email questions or feedback to: MedicaidManagedCare@hhsc.state.tx.us.